E61: The secret behind the chrome cylinder head - Deep Dive

 All of this happens purely mechanically in the first 4 to 8 seconds of your shot.
 You often hear it because the pump works a little quieter at the beginning and then audibly "engages."

-The Finale: Lever Back – Pressure Relief
+The Finale: Lever Back – Pressure Release

 Your espresso is ready, you pull the lever back.

-- The pump stops (microswitch disengages).
+- The pump stops (microswitch triggers).

 - The cam rotates back.
 The upper inlet valve closes immediately – no new water flows in.